 Simple swaps: How I replace everyday items to help the environment

-Climate change and pollution are among the biggest challenges the modern world faces today.
-And as the younger generation, we’re going to be the ones bearing the brunt of it unless we change our ways.
+Climate change and pollution are among the biggest challenges we face today.
+And as the younger generation, we will be the ones bearing the brunt of it unless we change our ways.

 1. Reusable coffee cups